Internet-Draft OAuth Mission Child Delegation August 2026

 9. Fan-Out Controls

-This profile defines the on-switch for child creation as a member of the core's per-entry delegation object.
+This profile defines the on-switch for child creation as a member of the issuance profile's per-entry delegation object.
 The issuance profile lets a companion profile define additional delegation members that are policy, not authority, are never broadened downstream, and are carried unchanged when not understood ([I-D.draft-mcguinness-oauth-mission]); this profile's children member is such a member.

 children:

 OPTIONAL.
 An object.
-Its PRESENCE on a parent Authority Set entry's delegation member is what permits Child Mission creation for that entry; an entry whose delegation carries no children permits no child (Section 6.7).
+Its PRESENCE on a parent Authority Set entry's delegation member is what permits Child Mission creation for that entry; an entry whose delegation carries no children permits no child (Section 6.10).
 Its members are the fan-out controls, each applied per entry, per parent Mission:

 max_children: